Ezra Bridger: Star Wars Rebels

-In "Path of the Jedi", Ezra is formally inducted into the Jedi Order, when Yoda's voice helps him to find a kyber crystal to create his first lightsaber, which after being constructed, is blue and features a built-in stun blaster patterned after his street urchin trademark weapon, an energy slingshot.
+In "Path of the Jedi", Yoda's voice leads Ezra to a kyber crystal, which he uses to build his first lightsaber, which, after being constructed, is blue and features in the hilt a built-in stun blaster patterned after his street urchin trademark weapon, an energy slingshot.
 In the second-season episode "Legacy", he discovers that his parents were killed in a prison revolt.
-In "Shroud of Darkness" it is revealed Kanan fears Ezra might turn to the dark side, which partially happens when the former Sith Lord Maul draws him closer in "Twilight of the Apprentice", and in further episodes also keeps calling him "apprentice", showing a marked interest in him.
+In "Shroud of Darkness" it is revealed that Kanan fears Ezra might turn to the dark side, which partially happens when the former Sith Lord, Maul draws him closer in "Twilight of the Apprentice" and in further episodes claims him as his "apprentice", showing a marked interest in him.
 His first lightsaber is also destroyed by Darth Vader.
-In the season 3 premiere episode "Steps into Shadow", Ezra replaces it with a green-bladed lightsaber.
-In the same episode, Ezra is promoted to the rank of Lieutenant Commander of the Phoenix Squadron, and also assumes field leadership of the Ghost crew, due to Kanan's blindness preventing him from continuing the role.
-However, due to his reckless leadership at the time, he was suspended from command as Lieutenant Commander until further notice.
-The episodes "Shroud of Darkness", "Holocrons of Fate" and "Twin Suns" reveal Ezra's main motivation of the third season, to "find the key to destroying the Sith", who he interprets as the exiled Jedi Master Obi-Wan Kenobi.
-After eventually finding and talking to Kenobi however, Ezra realized his true mission is to be with the other rebels and help them fight against the Empire.
-During the season 3 finale, by taking command of a squad during the battle against Grand Admiral Thrawn's fleet, it shows that at this point, Ezra's status as Lieutenant Commander has been fully restored.
+In the season 3 premiere episode "Steps Into Shadow", Ezra has replaced it with a green-bladed lightsaber.
+In the same episode, Ezra is promoted to the rank of Lieutenant Commander of the Phoenix Squadron and also assumes field leadership of the Ghost crew, due to Kanan's blindness preventing him from continuing the role.
+But due to his reckless leadership at the time, he was suspended from command as Lieutenant Commander, until further notice.
+The episodes "Shroud of Darkness", "The Holocrons of Fate" and "Twin Suns" reveal Ezra's main motivation of the third season, to "find the key to destroying the Sith", who he interprets as the exiled Jedi Master, Obi-Wan Kenobi.
+But after eventually finding and talking to Kenobi, Ezra realizes that his true mission is to be with the other rebels and help them fight against the Empire.
+During the season 3 finale, by taking command of a squad during the battle against Grand Admiral Thrawn's fleet, it shows that at this point Ezra's status as Lieutenant Commander has been fully restored.

-Ezra becomes somewhat lost after the death of his master Kanan, but begins to understand Kanan's final lessons after he penetrates the Jedi Temple in "A World Between Worlds".
-His connection to the Force-sensitive creatures of Lothal increases, and in the penultimate episode "A Fool's Hope" and the one-hour series finale "Family Reunion and Farewell" (both of which aired March 5, 2018), Ezra summons both the Loth-Wolves and the Purrgil to defeat Thrawn, Pryce, and the Imperial forces on Lothal.
-Because the Purrgil have shattered the bridge observation ports on Thrawn's Star Destroyer, onto which he has been taken, Ezra uses the Force to create a protecting air pocket for himself and Thrawn, and deliberately and selflessly allows himself to be taken away with Thrawn by the Purrgil.
+Ezra becomes somewhat lost after the death of his master, Kanan, but begins to understand Kanan's final lessons after he penetrates the Jedi Temple in "A World Between Worlds".
+His connection to the Force-sensitive creatures of Lothal increases and in the penultimate episode "A Fool's Hope", and the one-hour series finale "Family Reunion – and Farewell" (both of which aired March 5, 2018) Ezra summons both the Loth-Wolves and the Purrgil to defeat Thrawn, Pryce and the Imperial forces on Lothal.
+Because the Purrgil have shattered the bridge observation ports on Thrawn's Star Destroyer onto, which he has been taken, Ezra uses the Force to create a protecting air pocket for himself and Thrawn, and deliberately and selflessly allows himself to be taken away with Thrawn by the Purrgil.